Security

 To truly secure your startup, you need to shift the perspective from security as a feature to security as a shared responsibility.
 Every single person in your company, from the CEO to the newest intern, has a role to play.

-It’s not as hard as you might think.
-Here are a few practical steps you can take to start building a security-first culture in your startup:
+So, how do you actually do that?
+It's not as hard as you might think.
+Here are a few practical steps you can take to start building a security-first culture.

 Security as a Competitive Advantage

-So, stop thinking about cybersecurity as a checklist and start thinking about it as a culture.
-It’s one of the most important investments you can make in your company’s future.
+So stop thinking about cybersecurity as a checklist and start thinking about it as a culture.
+It's one of the most important investments you can make in your company's future.